A Lifting principle of curves under exponential-type maps: Abstract

 \section{Abstract}

-We introduce a novel framework for lifting smooth paths via the exponential map on semi-Riemannian manifolds, addressing the long-stan\-ding difficulties posed by its singularities.
-We prove that every smooth path --- up to a nondecreasing reparametrization --- can be (partially) lifted to a curve which is inextensible in the domain of definition of the exponential map.
-Under a natural and purely topological condition— the so-called path-continuation property for the exponential map — we also establish the existence of global lifts, leading to a general path-lifting theorem.
+We develop a lifting theory for the exponential map of semi-Riemannian manifolds that overcomes the classical obstruction caused by its singularities.
+We show that every smooth path in the manifold admits, up to a nondecreasing reparametrization, a partial lift through the exponential map which is inextensible in its domain of definition.
+If the exponential map satisfies the path-continuation property—a natural topological condition—these lifts extend globally, yielding a general path-lifting theorem.

 This lifting approach yields new, alternative proofs of (generalizations of) a number of foundational results in semi-Riemannian geometry: the Hopf–Rinow theorem and Serre's classic theorem about multiplicity of connecting geodesics in the Riemannian case, as well as the Avez–Seifert theorem for globally hyperbolic spacetimes in Lorentzian geometry.
 More broadly, our results reveal the central role of the continuation property in obtaining geodesic connectivity across a wide range of semi-Riemannian geometries.
 This offers a unifying geometric principle that is complementary to the more traditional analytic, variational methods used in to investigate geodesic connectedness, and provides new insight into the structure of geodesics, both on geodesically complete and non-complete manifolds.